 Mathematics illuminates the patterns and structures all around us.
-Our dynamic exhibits and programs will stimulate inquiry, spark curiosity, and reveal the wonders of mathematics.
+Our dynamic exhibits, gallery, and programs will stimulate inquiry, spark curiosity, and reveal the wonders of mathematics.
 MoMath has innovative exhibits that will engage folks from 105 to 5 years old (and sometimes younger), but with a special emphasis on activities for 4th through 8th graders.

 The Museum is located at 11 East 26th Street in Manhattan and is open from 10:00 AM to 5:00 PM, seven days a week, 364 days a year (MoMath is closed on Thanksgiving Day).
 Special note: MoMath closes early the first Wednesday of every month, at 2:30 PM.
+In addition, the lower level of the Museum will be closing at 4:30 pm on Sunday, October 5, for a very special installment of the MoMath Winton Power Series, featuring Breakthrough Prize winner Richard Taylor.

 Find detailed directions and parking information here.